0lionelzhang0/robotiq_gazebo/README.md

 ```
 sudo apt-get purge gazebo*
 ```
    Then install Gazebo7 using instructions at http://gazebosim.org/tutorials?tut=install_ubuntu&ver=7.0

 2. Download the robotiq package from https://github.com/ros-industrial/robotiq

 3. Copy the robotiq folder from this repository to the robotiq folder in your workspace.

-4. Build all the files using catkin_make
+4. Build all the files using catkin_make in your workspace

 5. To open gazebo with gripper, run